russsiq/laravel-docs-ru/docs/validation.md

     }

 <a name="authorizing-form-requests"></a>
-### Authorizing Form Requests
+### Авторизация запросов

 The form request class also contains an `authorize` method.
 Within this method, you may determine if the authenticated user actually has the authority to update a given resource.
 For example, you may determine if a user actually owns a blog comment they are attempting to update.
-Most likely, you will interact with your [authorization gates and policies](/docs/{{version}}/authorization) within this method:
+Most likely, you will interact with your [authorization gates and policies](authorization.md) within this method:

     use App\Models\Comment;